PAE MobiLLM: Privacy-Aware and Efficient LLM Fine-Tuning on the Mobile Device via Additive Side-Tuning: Conclusion

 \section{Conclusion}

 This paper has presented PAE MobiLLM, a privacy-aware and efficient LLM FT on the mobile device via additive side-tuning.
 By decoupling the frozen backbone model on the mobile device from server-side side-network tuning, PAE MobiLLM offloads computation and memory-intensive workloads to the server while enabling practical LLM FT on mobile devices.
 To improve computing efficiency, PAE MobiLLM integrates activation caching on the server side to remove iterative on-device computations by reusing historical activations.
-To improve communication efficiency, PAE MobiLLM exploits one-token activation selection to compress activations and reduce transmission workloads.
-Aware of label and fine-tuned model privacy, PAE MobiLLM introduces the additive adapter side-network that isolates label-sensitive operations from the server.
-Experimental results show that PAE MobiLLM achieves at least a $1.79\times$ reduction in device-side computation, a $485.45\times$ reduction in communication cost, and a $5.25\times$ acceleration in LLM FT convergence, while keeping data, training labels, and fine-tuned models on the mobile device.
-This work provides a deployable LLM FT solution to the resource-constrained mobile AI device whose computation/communication efficiency and data privacy are essential.
+To improve communication efficiency, PAE MobiLLM exploits token selection to compress activations and reduce transmission workloads.
+Aware of label privacy, PAE MobiLLM introduces the additive adapter side-network that isolates label-sensitive operations from the server.
+Experimental results show that PAE MobiLLM achieves at least a $1.79\times$ reduction in device-side computation, a $17.06\times$ reduction in communication cost, and a $5.25\times$ acceleration in LLM FT convergence, while keeping data and labels private.